raphaelstevens/raphaelstevens/content/contact.en.md

 ### Journalists

 I am available for interviews and articles directly related to the [topics I cover](/recherche).

-Please note that I do not comment on breaking news, but I am happy to share my expertise and provide relevant bibliographic resources for your articles, off the record.
+Please note that I do not comment on breaking news.

 ### Event Organizers